Do I Need a VPN in Canada?

 Even though accessing restricted online content is why many people choose a VPN, there are also some other important reasons too.

 Anyone accessing the Internet over an open Wi-Fi connection—like in a hotel or café—is vulnerable to security threats.
 If your traffic is being logged by your service provider or even network “sniffing” tool by anyone else, you will effectively be using an open network.
-For Canadians or visitors who need to access certain types of sensitive content online, using a virtual private network is vital.
+For visitors who need to access certain types of sensitive content online, using a virtual private network is vital.

 A VPN will give you more control over the information you reveal on the Internet, and to whom — just ensure that you get a trustworthy provider who will not track or log your browsing data.

 Some visitors to Canada want to access still some websites that are not accessible from inside the country.

 With a VPN, you can access restricted content and won’t have to miss out on any TV time just because you are visiting Canada.